charlessy11/SystemInspector/README.md

 **About This Program:**

-The System Inspector Program inspects the system it runs on and displays a summary of useful information of the system by reading the contents of `proc`.
-It behaves somewhat similar to the ```top``` command found in many Unix-like operating systems which is used to show the Linux processes.
+The System Inspector Program inspects the system it runs on and displays a summary of useful information of the system.
+It behaves somewhat similar to the `top` command found in many Unix-like operating systems which is used to show the Linux processes.
 Similarly, the two provide a dynamic real-time view of the running system.

 **How It Works:**

+The program displays a summary of useful information of the system by reading the contents of `\proc`.

+**How It's Built:**

+Here is a list of methods that reads the different contents of `\proc`:

 To compile and run: